All Creatures Great and Small (Updates on Seasons 4 and 5) š„š„š„š„

-Different Drummer is managing to enjoy the fourth season of All Creatures Great and Small without too much quibbling over the audacious changes from the books written by real life veterinarian Alf Wight (James Herriot was his penname).
-The key is seeing the series as the world he would have wanted to see rather than the real world, which was often sad, tragic, and without a happy ending.
+Different Drummer is managing to enjoy the 4th season of All Creatures Great and Small without too much quibbling over the audacious changes from the books written by real life veterinarian Alf Wight (James Herriot was his pen name).
+The key is seeing the series as the world he would have wanted to see rather than the real world, which was often sad and tragic.

 One such scene occurs over the ābadāun Wesley Binksā in episode 1.
 First of all, Different Drummer cannot figure out why they left out the wonderfully comic scene from the book where the little imp makes James look the fool.